 - 1/2 teaspoon onion powder

-- 1 tablespoon ketchup ( it will provide the sugar as well as the umami to the marinade)
+- One tablespoon ketchup ( it will produce the sugar as well as the umami to the marinade)

-Mix the butter, vinegar and the ketchup together and then add the seasonings.
-If you use pepper corns make sure that you crush them well.
+Mix the butter, vinegar, and the salsa and then add the seasonings.
+If you use peppercorns, make sure that you crush them well.